 The point of content marketing, after all, isn’t to generate views or build a following—it’s to provide something of value to the people taking the time out of their day to read what you write.
 And at its core, providing value to your audience is what marketing is all about.
 Research your user base to learn who’s reading and why they’re reading to better tailor your outreach to their needs.

-To paraphrase the great John F. Kennedy:
+To paraphrase a great man:

 3. Your Content Isn’t Customized